Month 1, Day 17, Sunday 9:00 p.m.

 “I brewed them myself just yesterday,” she assured him.

-Nidson moved on to boy’s leg stumps, but Siobhan took an extra moment to look at the unconscious child’s face.
+Nidson moved on to the boy’s leg stumps, but Siobhan took an extra moment to look at the unconscious child’s face.
 ‘He’s alive because of me.
 I did better, this time.’

 Half a second later, the doorway exploded.